 51 We now have a medium shot of Robertson's face and note a vague resemblance to David.

 The lone sound of the flute continues.
-As David leans down to look in Robertson's eyes, it is less like looking at a dead individual than at another stony unresponsive face, one that enigmatically mirrors his own.
+As David leans down to look in Robertson's eyes, it is less like looking at a dead individual than at another stony unresponsive face, one that only vaguely, yet enigmatically, mirrors his own.
 David touches Robertson's thinning hair.

 52 A shuttered window with plastic flowered curtains.